mkdewangan/altimetric-microservices/README.md

 A sample to demo microservices core components i.e centralized configuration server, registry server, service and service client.
 It has following components :

 1. sample-config : Spring-boot based centralized configuration server for microservices.
-All other microservices retrive their configuration properties from here.
+All other microservices retrieve their configuration properties from here.

 2. sample-registration : A centralized registration server, developed using Spring-Netflix-Eureka.
 Every microservice when it starts it gets register with this registeration server.
 It provides web-gui where we can see registered services and how many instances are running for each microservice.